PolaX3/fusion-deployer/README.md

 # fusion-deployer
-alpine based linux flasher for fusion project
+Alpine-based Linux flasher for fusion project

-this system is a self contained linux image that will backup the firmware on your piuio to a flash drive, offer you a selection of fusion firmware targets, and allow you to swap between them easily.
+This system is a self-contained Linux image that will backup the firmware on your PIUIO to a flash drive, offer you a selection of fusion firmware targets, and allow you to swap between them easily.

-keep this flash drive in your coin bucket to swap between modes such as lxio, gamepad, piuio, and restore your backed up firmware.
+Keep this flash drive in your coin bucket to swap between modes such as LXIO, gamepad, PIUIO, and restore your backed up firmware.

-# requirements
+# Requirements

-* 256MB flash drive are larger
+* 256 MB flash drive or larger
-* a stock piuio
+* Stock PIUIO
-* keyboard
+* Keyboard
-* computer inside your arcade cabinet
+* Computer inside your arcade cabinet
-* legacy boot enabled on your motherboard
+* Legacy boot enabled on your motherboard

-# disclaimer
+# Disclaimer

-this action will apply new firmware to your piuio inside your expensive arcade equipment.
+This action will apply new firmware to your PIUIO inside your expensive arcade equipment.

-firmware is backed up to the flash drive before flashing, but there is no warranty on this software.
+The original firmware is backed up to the flash drive before flashing, but there is no warranty on this software.

-**all risk for flashing the device is your own and no one else can be responsible for the actions of this software.**
+**All risk for flashing the device is your own and no one else can be responsible for the actions of this software.**

-the author cannot provide detailed technical support on this project nor can the safety of your equipment be guaranteed.
+The author **cannot** provide detailed technical support on this project nor can the safety of your equipment be guaranteed.

-this alternative firmware does not guarantee the ability to use in online events, user discretion is advised.
+This alternative firmware does not guarantee the ability to use in online events, user discretion is advised.

-please take the necessary precautions and do not work on equipment you are not the direct owner of.
+Please take the necessary precautions and do not work on equipment you are not the direct owner of.

-github issues related to troubleshooting the process will be closed and ignored.
+GitHub issues related to troubleshooting the process will be closed and ignored.

-# how to setup the flash drive
+# How to setup the flash drive

-* click the release tab
+* Click the release tab
-* download the latest `fusion-flasher*.img.gz`
+* Download the latest `fusion-flasher*.img.gz`
-* use your favorite disc writing tool like dd/gzip, balena etcher, etc to flash the `.img.gz` to the flash drive
+* Use your favorite disc writing tool like dd/gzip, balenaEtcher, etc. to flash the `.img.gz` to the flash drive
-* once the copy is complete, safely eject the flash drive
+* Once the copy is complete, safely eject the flash drive

-# how to pick an option to flash
+# How to pick an option to flash

 fusion has multiple different firmware targets that changes the way it shows up to games and computers.